akka/akka/akka-docs/cluster/new.rst

 information.

-The nodes defined as ``seed`` nodes are just regular member nodes whos only "special role" is to function as contact points in the cluster and to help breaking logical partitions as seen in the gossip algorithm defined below.
+The nodes defined as ``seed`` nodes are just regular member nodes whos only additional role is to function as contact points in the cluster and to help breaking logical partitions (as seen in the gossip algorithm defined below).
+A cluster can and should have multiple ``seed`` nodes.
+Seed nodes are *not* a single point of failure since the cluster can continue to function just as fine without them.

 During each of these runs the node initiates gossip exchange according to following rules:

-1. Gossip to random live membership node (if any).
+1. Gossip to random ``live`` membership node (if any).
-2. Gossip to random unreachable node with certain probability depending on number of unreachable and live nodes (if any).
+2. Gossip to random ``unreachable`` node with certain probability depending on number of unreachable and live nodes (if any).
-3. If the node gossiped to at (1) was not a ``seed`` node, or the number of live nodes is less than number of seeds, then gossip to random ``seed`` node with a certain probability depending on number of unreachable, seed and live nodes.
+3. If the node gossiped to at (1) was not a ``seed`` node, or the number of live nodes is less than number of seeds, then gossip to random ``seed`` node with a certain probability depending on number of ``unreachable``, ``seed`` and ``live`` nodes.

-All gossip is done over standard TCP and do not require multicast.
+All gossip is done over standard TCP and do not require multicast and therefore works fine in virtualized environments such as Amazon EC2.

 TODO: More details about our version of push-pull-gossip.